dangtom700/StudyApp_V2_May18_2024/README.md

 - **May 25th, 2024**: Visioning an application that can search for related documents with a searching prompt with Vector Retrieval.
 Implement text extraction for keyword clusterizer.
 - **May 27th, 2024**: Change in command lines and application structure.
 Prioritize the static content and searching method to finish the project.
 - **May 29th, 2024**: Finish implementing static part of the project.
 Begin implementing vector retrieval for related keyword search.
+- **June 6th, 2024**: Mass delay due to school work overload.
+A proposal for more managable task list generation is created.

 ### Current Skill Assessment